All Episodes

 More behind the scenes information on breaking news and more bold inspired solutions for America.

-If you want to be a part of the program, and I noticed uh it's been pointed out to me, I should say, because uh my staff monitors social media.
+And I noticed it's been pointed out to me, I should say, because my staff monitors social media.

-There's a lot of anger and frustration that well, why is this why is the Epstein Files only phase one?
+There's a lot of anger and frustration that, well, why is the Epstein files only phase one?

 Why don't we have everything?

-What are we gonna get the video footage?
+What are we going to get the video footage?

-Uh the IRS records and and everything else that that they've had, and uh I'm sure there's reasons for it, um, probably legal reasons.
+And I'm sure there's reasons for it, probably legal reasons.

-Now, as we have pointed out, other people like President Clinton and Bill Gates, Prince Andrew, who's frankly uh I mean, is he's he's been ostracized from the royal family as a result of his involvement with Jeffrey Epstein and that horrific interview that he gave in the pictures uh with the woman that made accusations against him didn't not look particularly uh good for him.
+Now, as we have pointed out, other people like President Clinton and Bill Gates, Prince Andrew, who's frankly, I mean, he's been ostracized from the royal family as a result of his involvement with Jeffrey Epstein and that horrific interview that he gave in the pictures with the woman that made accusations against him.

 I'm not making excuses.